 - According to the 2016 annual report of the UN’s Secretary General on Children and Armed Conflict, over 8,000 former child soldiers were released in 2015.

 - Millions of people, including children, have had to leave where they live because of conflict and fighting.
 They are afraid to return home because of war, or because it isn’t safe for them to be there.
 When they get to a safer country, they claim asylum (protection) and they become asylum seekers.
 If they can prove that it is unsafe for them to return home, asylum seekers get refugee status, which means they can stay in the country.

 - In Ireland, asylum seekers must live in Direct Provision centres until it is decided if they can stay in Ireland or not.
 This decision can sometimes take a very long time.
-There are 1,221 children living in Direct Provision in Ireland as of March 2018, according to RIA figures.
+There are 1,532 children living in Direct Provision in Ireland as of March 2018, according to RIA figures.

-- While children in direct provision can go to school, adults in Direct Provision in Ireland can’t work.
+- While children in Direct Provision can go to school, adults in Direct Provision in the past were not allowed to work.
 However, in May 2017, a Supreme Court ruling said it was ‘unconstitutional’ to not allow people to work in Ireland.
 As of February 2018, adults in Direct Provision can apply for a working permit which will allow them to work in certain jobs in Ireland.

 - Since April 2017 the Ombudsman for Children’s Office (OCO) can receive complaints about Direct Provision made by or for children living there.

 Hear your right – read by Keeva Ní Bhaoill

 Tá sé de cheart agat cosaint a fháil agus a bheith saor ó chogadh.
 Níl cead iallach a chur ar leanaí faoi bhun 15 mbliana d’aois dul san arm ná a bheith páirteach i gcogadh.